Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Case Study: ImageMagick

 \subsubsection{Dataset Collection}

-As current vulnerability datasets do not provide vulnerability reintroducing and fixing commit pairs, we developed a ground truth dataset for ImageMagick that extends existing vulnerability datasets with vulnerability reintroducing commits.
-We first extracted existing ImageMagick vulnerability commits from BigVul~\citep{fan_cc_2020} and DiverseVul~\citep{chen_diversevul_2023}, two existing and well-studied vulnerability datasets.
+Existing vulnerability datasets do not track the full commit history of vulnerability reintroduction and subsequent fixes.
+To address this, we constructed a ground truth dataset by extending existing datasets that capture ImageMagick vulnerability records.
+We first extracted existing ImageMagick vulnerability commits from two exemplar datasets: BigVul~\citep{fan_cc_2020} and DiverseVul~\citep{chen_diversevul_2023}.
 For our initial case study, we filtered for commits that modified only one file.

-To filter for commits that specifically reintroduced vulnerabilities, we analyzed subsequent commits to determine whether regressions occurred that modified the initial fix with the SZZ algorithm~\citep{sliwerski_when_2005}.
-As SZZ solely operates on source code, we also manually evaluated the commit message attached to SZZ identified commits.
-To further refine our dataset we leveraged Anthropic Claude 3.5 Sonnet (\url{https://claude.ai/}) to confirm if each vulnerability reintroducing and fixing commit was accurate.
+To filter for commits that specifically reintroduced vulnerabilities, we analyzed subsequent commits from the identified set of ImageMagick vulnerability fixing commits.
+To determine whether regressions occurred that reintroduced vulnerabilities, we leveraged the SZZ algorithm, a widely known approach for identifying defect inducing source code~\citep{sliwerski_when_2005}.
+For each vulnerability fixing commit, we used SZZ to trace the modified lines of code through the version control history to identify all modifying commits, thereby identifying the proper corrective fix if available.
+Additionally, we also manually evaluated the commit message attached to each SZZ identified corrective commits to determine if the commit resolved a reintroduced vulnerability.

+To further refine our dataset and ensure the correctness of each vulnerability reintroducing commit, we leveraged five LLMs: Claude-3.5-Sonnet (Anthropic), GPT-4o (OpenAI), DeepSeek Chat (DeepSeek AI), and Grok-2 (xAI).
+Based on our sample-level evaluation, we selected Claude as the primary model for constructing the vulnerability reintroducing dataset.
+All Claude-generated labels were then manually reviewed as a second validation step to ensure accuracy.
 Our prompt to do so is presented in Listing 3.

 Our dataset collection resulted in 81 confirmed vulnerability reintroducing-fixing commit pairs for ImageMagick from an initial set of 175 and 225 commits from BigVul and DiverseVul respectively.
 Of the 81 pairs, 25 originated from BigVul~\citep{fan_cc_2020} and 56 originated from DiverseVul~\citep{chen_diversevul_2023}, however only 76 have associated CVEs.
-Our dataset is publicly available\footnote{https://github.com/anonSubmissionGithub/ProcesseMetric-VulReintroduction}.
+Our dataset is publicly available~\citep{shimmi_2026_18251736}